mmb-carb/ESTA/docs/DEVELOPERS.md

      ...
     }

 But there is a better way.
-Whether you are working with the counties, states, or whatever.
+Whether you are working with the counties, GAIs, states, or whatever.
 Chances are you already know the bounding boxes of your regions in lat/lon.
 Or you can at least come up with some.
 If so, there is a script you can use to generate the regional boxes file.
 It is in the default EMFAC input directory next to the GRIDCRO2D input files:

     ESTA/input/defaults/domains/preprocess_grid_boxes.py

-This script should be fairly easy to use.
+This script is easy to use.
 For example, if you wanted to generate the grid domain boxes for the counties in California for California's 12km ARB-CalEPA modeling domain, you would simply go to the command line and do:

     cd input/defaults/domains/
     python preprocess_grid_boxes.py -gridcro2d GRIDCRO2D.California_12km_97x107 -rows 97 -cols 107  -regions california_counties_lat_lon_bounding_boxes.csv

-And this would print a nicely-formatted dictionary (JSON/Python) to the screen, which you can copy to a file for your own use.
+And this would print a nicely-formatted dictionary (JSON/Python) to the screen, which you can copy to a file called `county_boxes_ca_12km.py`.
 NOTA BENE: If you enter a lat/lon bounding box outside your stated grid domain, this script will return a non-sensical bounding box.

 [Back to Main Readme](../README.md)